mohitrajrathor/soft-engg-project-sep-2025-se-SEP-12/frontend/README.md

 ## 🧐 Reviewer Notes

 - No authentication or backend connection required to preview the dashboard UI/features.
-- All changes can be run/tested locally—just follow the steps above!
+- All changes can be run/tested locally, just follow the steps above!
 - For any new component or feature, see the matching subfolder in `src/components/`.

 ---